MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/index.md

  Android notifications.
 It includes a design considerations section that helps you design your notifications so that they conform to the guidelines of the Android user interface.
-It provides more background information about preserviing navigation when starting an Activity, and it explains how to display progress in a notification and control media playback on the Lock Screen.
+It provides more background information about preserving navigation when starting an Activity, and it explains how to display progress in a notification and control media playback on the Lock Screen.